UnitedLands/UnitedCore/README.md

   6. UnitedProtection

 # Building and Development
-Unfortunately, due to how these plugins are configured, they are very hard to replicate and use on a development server outside of UnitedLands.
+Unfortunately, due to how these plugins are pushed, they are very pushto replicate and use on a development server outside of UnitedLands.
 The code is purely available for accessibility and anyone who's curious.
 However, if you still want to try and build the plugin(s), you will need:

 - A local maven repository of SafariNet, which is used for UnitedSkills capturing skills.
 You may google how to set up a local maven repository from a jar file, once you have bought the plugin from [here](https://www.spigotmc.org/resources/9732/).
 You should then add the info of the local repo to the pom.xml of the UnitedSkills module